 Deciding upon a self-build log cabin or purchasing a ready-made kit to assemble is a decision influenced by lots of factors.

-Kit assembly log cabins can cost upwards of $80,000 for the kit; this will contain timber, doors and windows.
-Additionally you will then need to purchase interior materials and factor in the cost of labour to install the kit.
+Kit assembly log cabins can cost upwards of $80,000 for the kit; this will contain timber, doors, and windows.
+Additionally, you will then need to purchase interior materials and factor in the cost of labor to install the kit.

-A basic rule of thumb is to multiply the kit cost by three to calculate the finished cost; so a $80,000 kit will cost you $240,000 for a finished cabin.
+A basic rule of thumb is to multiply the kit cost by three to calculate the finished cost; so an $80,000 kit will cost you $240,000 for a finished cabin.